SchmidtDSE/afscgap/README.md

 <br>

 ## Usage
 This library provides access to the public API endpoints with query keywords matching the column names described in the official [metadata repository](https://github.com/afsc-gap-products/metadata).
-Records are parsed into plain old Python objects with optional access to a dictionary representation.
+Records returned by the service are parsed into plain old Python objects with optional access to a dictionary representation and augmentation with inferred "zero catch" records.

 <br>

-### Basic Usage
+### Basic queries
 For example, this requests all records of Pasiphaea pacifica in 2021 from the Gulf of Alaska to get the median bottom temperature when they were observed:

 ```